Planned Giving and Bequests

 If you already have a will, you can have a special codicil drafted to make provision for Little Brothers.

-To name Little Brothers as a beneficiary in your will, please identify the organization as follows: “the charitable organization known as Little Brothers (Les Petits Frères des Pauvres), the head office of which is located at 4624 Garnier Street, Montreal, QC H2J 3S7.”
+To name Little Brothers as a beneficiary in your will, please identify the organization as follows: “The Little Brothers foundation (Les Petits Frères des Pauvres), the head office of which is located at 4624 Garnier Street, Montreal, QC H2J 3S7.”

 OTHER TYPES OF PLANNED GIFTS